monstermuffin/mergerfs-cache-mover/README.md

 # mergerfs-cache-mover

 Python script for moving files on a cached disk to a backing mergerFS disk pool.

-More information in this blog post:

-https://blog.muffn.io/posts/part-4-100tb-mini-nas/ (if that link doesn't work it's not released yet.)
+More information in this blog post: https://blog.muffn.io/posts/part-4-100tb-mini-nas/ (if that link doesn't work it's not released yet.)

 ## How It Works

 The script operates by checking the disk usage of the cache directory.
 If the usage is above the threshold percentage defined in the configuration file (`config.yml`), it will move the oldest files out to the backing storage location until the usage is below a defined target percentage.
 Empty directories are also cleaned up after files are moved.

 The script uses a configuration file to manage settings such as paths, thresholds, and system parameters.
 It also checks for other instances of itself to prevent multiple concurrent operations, in the event a move process is still occurring from a previous run either because you are using slow storage, running the script too regularly, or both.

 ## Logging

 The script logs its operations, which includes information on moved files, errors, and other warnings.
 The logs are rotated based on the file size and backup count defined in config.yml.

 ## Requirements

 - Python 3.6 or higher
 - PyYAML (to be installed from `requirements.txt`)

 ## Setup

 1. To get started, clone the repository to your local machine using the following command:

 ```shell
 git clone https://github.com/MonsterMuffin/mergerfs-cache-mover.git
 ```

-2. Install the required Python package using pip:
+2. Install the required Python packages using pip:

 ```shell
 pip install -r requirements.txt
 ```

 ## Configuration Setup

 Copy `config.example.yml` to `config.yml` and set up your `config.yml` with the appropriate values:

 - `CACHE_PATH`: The path to your cache directory. !!THIS IS YOUR CACHE DISK ROOT, NOT MERGERFS CACHE MOUNT!!